vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ---
 ## Why I chose Zigbee

 On the market, there are different types of protocols to create a smart home network.
-Like Zigbee, Thread, Wifi, Bluetooth, Z-Wave and Matter.
+Like Zigbee, Thread, WiFi, Bluetooth, Z-Wave and Matter.
 All with their pros and cons.
 You can use different protocols next to each other.
 I chose for one, specific Zigbee.

 <img src="images_zigbee/zigbee.jpg" alt="zigbee" height="60px" style="margin-left:15px;float:right"/>